aolszowka/ccnet-hipchat-v2-publisher/README.md

 * ```IntegrationFixedMessage```
 * ```IntegrationSuccessfulMessage```

 These return a HipChat.NET ```SendNotification``` object which closely mimics the v2 API for [Send room notification](https://www.hipchat.com/docs/apiv2/method/send_room_notification) the message format is defaulted to HTML and as per the documentation you can use basic HTML formatting.
 You are also passed a CruiseControl.NET ```IIntegrationResult``` which should allow you to extract anything of interest from the Current Integration.
+A possible change might be to use a different color for fixed integrations to more quickly call them out from a successful one.

+#### Notifying Only On Error
+Currently when Notify Only On Error is ```true``` you only get notifications when an Intergration fails or is fixed (IE was previously failing).
+If you want to change this behavior take a look at ```EvaluateIntegration(IIntegrationResult, bool)``` this function is expected to return a ```Tuple<bool, SendNotification>``` where the first element dictates whether or not to post the second element to the room.

 ### Known Issues
 * The ``@Mentions`` does not work, as far as I am aware this is a limitation of the HipChat API.